vector-10/DALL-E_project/README.md

 # DALL-E_project
-An AI image generator that creates unique visuals through natural language utilizing open AIs API.
+An AI image generator that creates unique visuals from natural language utilizing open AIs API.
 No frontend exists for now, just a skeleton backend with responses.